Sweets & Dessert

 This post contains affiliate links and we make a small commission for purchases made using these links.

-I don’t know who needs to hear this, but it’s officially candy season—which means it’s totally acceptable to bake with Halloween candy on purpose.
-These Reese’s Pieces cookies are chewy, buttery, and loaded with melty chocolate and peanut buttery bits in their signature orange, yellow, and brown coats.
-Honestly?
-They just look like fall.
+I don’t know who needs to hear this, but it’s officially candy season, which means it’s totally acceptable to bake with Halloween candy on purpose.

-I make these cookies every September/October without fail, usually right around the time I’m lighting my favorite pumpkin candle and pretending the Arizona air is brisk (but it never is, haha).
-They’re great for bake sales, Halloween parties, or, if you’re like me, “taste testing” straight off the cooling rack while setting out more pumpkin decor.
+I make these Reese’s Pieces cookies every fall without fail, usually right around the time I’m lighting my favorite pumpkin candle and pretending the Arizona air is brisk (but it never is, haha).
+They’re great for bake sales, Halloween parties, or, if you’re like me, “taste testing” straight off the cooling rack while you’re busily setting out more pumpkin decor.

 Reese's Pieces cookies laying on an antique baking sheet with a small glass of milk.